Computing the twisted $L^2$-Euler characteristic: Implementation details

-\begin{remark} Step~\ref{step:makephi} depends on the presentation of \textsf{G}, and ultimately on \textsf{GAP} internal workings, in its treatment of CW complex objects.
-The function \textsf{G!.edgeToWord} allows one to relate the basis in which \textsf{v} is expressed to concrete $1$-cycles on a given CW complex, but the \textsf{GAP} code loses track of edges during simplification steps, which must then be skipped.
-In most cases, we have chosen to dispense with this refinement, since doing so only affects the shape of the resulting polytope by a linear transformation. \end{remark}
+The internal representation of the homomorphism $\phi$ depends on the presentation of G, and ultimately on \textsf{GAP} internal workings, in its treatment of CW complex objects.
+The \textsf{GAP} method \textsf{edgeToWord} allows one to relate the basis of $\Hom(G, \ZZ)$ in which $\phi$ is expressed to concrete $1$-cycles on a given CW complex; however, the \textsf{GAP} code loses track of edges during simplification steps, which must then be skipped.
+In most cases, we have chosen to dispense with this refinement, since doing so only affects the shape of the resulting polytope by a linear transformation.

-\begin{remark} An additional source of uncertainty is in the construction of the triangulation \textsf{T} itself.
-In practice, we often rely on \textsf{Regina} and, in dimension $3$, \textsf{SnapPy} to construct and simplify these structures with non-deterministic algorithms.
-Hence, simpler $G$-CW complex structures may arise simply from running the routines multiple times. \end{remark}
+An additional source of uncertainty is in the construction of the triangulations.
+Indeed, we often rely on \textsf{Regina} and, in dimension $3$, \textsf{SnapPy} to construct and simplify these structures with non-deterministic algorithms.
+Hence, simpler $G$-CW complex structures may arise from different runs of the routines.

-\begin{remark} In order to compute the classical $L^2$-Betti numbers it suffices to run only steps~\ref{step:genset}--\ref{step:rank} on each matrix of the chain complex, as hinted at in Remark~\ref{rmk:vnrank}.
-This gives the von Neumann ranks of the differentials, from which the $L^2$-Betti numbers can be obtained via the rank-nullity formula. \end{remark}